 - Grade 11 or 12 Chemistry (C or U)

 The Pharmacy Technician Program is accredited by the Canadian Council for Accreditation of Pharmacy Programs (CCAPP).

 The English proficiency requirement can be met through:

-- Graduation from high school in Canada with four consecutive, first language English courses or credits; or
+- Graduation from high school in Canada with three consecutive, first language English courses or credits; or

 - An undergraduate degree from a university in Canada, whose instruction was provided in English

 For further information, refer to Georgian’s English Language Proficiency policy 2.5 at: http://georgiancollege.ca/admissions/policies-procedures